What Being Overweight Means

 You may get a BMI report from school, but the best way to understand BMI is to talk to your doctor.

 People lead busier lives so they have less time to cook healthy meals.
-We eat more restaurant meals, take-out food, ready-made food, and snacks.
+That may mean more restaurant meals, take-out food, ready-made food, and snacks.

 Weight problems can run in families.
-But don't let that discourage you from making changes that could help you be a healthy weight.
-Your habits — what kind of food and how much you eat and how much you exercise — can make a big difference.
+But don't let that discourage you from making changes that could help you be healthy.
+Your habits — what foods you eat and how much of them, plus how much you exercise — can make a big difference.

 How Can Extra Weight Hurt Your Health?

-It's hard to feel good when your body has too much weight to carry.
-Being overweight or obese can make it harder to breathe and sleep.
-It can make a person feel tired and cause aches or pains.
-A weight problem also can make you feel embarrassed, sad, or even angry.
+Being overweight can lead to health problems, like high blood pressure, high cholesterol, and diabetes.
+It might make it harder to breathe and sleep.
+It can make it hard to keep up with friends and cause aches or pains.
+Having a weight problem might make you feel embarrassed, sad, or even angry.
 When people feel bad, they may eat more because food can be comforting.
 This isn't a good idea, especially if someone is already overweight.

 How Can You Keep From Becoming Overweight?